Updated May 31, 2026§ For Kids

 Who Should Buy Which Watch?

-After comparing these watches across every category, here's how I'd break it down by scenario.
+After comparing these watches across every category, the cleaner buying split is by age and independence.

-Your child is 5-10 and you want basic calling/texting: Get the Gabb Watch.
+Your child is 5-10 and you want basic calling/texting: Get the Gabb Watch 3e.
 No contest.
 The locked-down environment is exactly what younger kids need, and the rugged build will survive recess.

 Your child is 11-12 and entering middle school: This is the gray zone.
-If your kid is responsible and your family uses iPhones, the Apple Watch with Family Setup makes sense.
-If you're not ready for any internet access, stick with Gabb for one more year.
+If your kid is responsible and your family uses iPhones, the Apple Watch with Apple Watch For Your Kids makes sense.
+If you’re not ready for any internet access, stick with Gabb for one more year.

 Your teen is 13+ and needs real communication tools: Apple Watch.
 Group chats, school apps, and social coordination are part of teen life.
 The Gabb Watch will feel like a toy at this age.

-If location accuracy is your top priority regardless of age, the Apple Watch is the only serious choice.
-Gabb's cell tower-based tracking is too imprecise for real peace of mind.
-For related comparisons, see our AirTag vs GPS tracker breakdown which covers the technology differences in depth.
+If location accuracy is your top priority regardless of age, the Apple Watch is the stronger choice.
+Gabb’s Safe Zone model is enough for school/home alerts, but Apple’s Find My experience is better for live check-ins.
+For related comparisons, see our AirTag vs GPS tracker breakdown which covers the technology differences in depth, or compare another locked-down option in our Gizmo Watch vs Apple Watch guide.

 Bottom Line